Thursday 1st August to Monday 5th August 2019

 For the full report of GB5RC in 2016, click here

-The Martello Tower Group have now successfully activated MV Ross Revenge twice, first in August 2016 and again in 2017.
+The Martello Tower Group have now successfully activated MV Ross Revenge three times, in August 2016, 2017 and 2018.
 The Ross Revenge has been the home of the world famous Radio Caroline since August 1983.

 Radio Caroline still broadcasts via the Internet and once a month, live transmissions are made from Ross Revenge via the 20kW AM transmitters at Manx Radio in the Isle of Man on 219 metres / 1368kHz or via the internet.